Founder and Principal Muse: Jeanne Hillson

 Jeanne holds a BA in English (cum laude) from the University of

 Massachusetts, Amherst and completed her Master's in Education (based

 on her work in Buffalo) at Cambridge College, Cambridge, MA.

-She has also completed a variety of courses in group facilitation, conflict resolution, and improvisational theater.
+She has also taken a wide variety of courses in group facilitation, conflict resolution, and improvisational theater.